uprime22/Tiny-JSs-for-Textwell/README.md

 ---

-Update from iPhon working-copy app.
+Update from iPhone WorkingCopy app.